for Secrets of the Barrowmaze

 - Guild Artisan / Guild Merchant

-Custom Backgrounds are not allowed at this time.
+Custom Backgrounds are allowed with DM approval.

 All Alignments Are Allowed